Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Experiments

 \subsection{Experiment Setup}

-We follow the general experimental design from RIME~\cite{Cheng2024RIME}, adapting it to study feature-dependent noise rather than only uniform noise.
-Specifically, we evaluate on three locomotion domains from DMControl \cite{tassa2018dmcontrol} : \textbf{Walker}, \textbf{HalfCheetah}, and \textbf{Quadruped}.
+We follow the general experimental design from RIME~\citep{Cheng2024RIME}, adapting it to study feature-dependent noise rather than only uniform noise.
+Specifically, we evaluate on three locomotion domains from DMControl~\citep{tassa2018dmcontrol} : \textbf{Walker}, \textbf{HalfCheetah}, and \textbf{Quadruped}.
 These tasks provide diverse control dynamics and allow us to test noise sensitivity across environments.
 We also have experiments from Meta-World on Hammer, Sweep-Into and Button Press as reported in the Appendix Section~\ref{app:meta_world}.
 A scripted teacher provides pairwise trajectory preferences based on ground-truth episodic returns as Equation~\ref{equ:deterministic_teacher}, which are then corrupted according to the noise models defined in Section~\ref{sec:categories}.
 We inject noise rates of \textbf{10\%, 20\%, 30\%, and 40\%}, consistent with robustness studies in prior work.

 For a fair comparison, we follow RIME’s preference-based RL setup.
 Walker and HalfCheetah uses $1000$ preference queries at every learning step and a reward batch size of $100$.
 Quadruped, being more challenging, uses $4000$ preference queries per learning step and a reward batch of $400$.
 For all the environments, we use unsupervised pre-training to pre-train the reward model as done in RIME.
-All results are averaged over 5 runs, and the mean episodic return and standard deviation are reported.\footnote{If the denoising algorithm reports poor agent performance with feature-dependent noise rather than uniform noise, then it is harder to detect. } We use \textbf{RIME} as a baseline, as it is the current state-of-the-art method in Pb-RL to detect and filter uniform random noise over preference labels.
+All results are averaged over 5 runs, and the mean episodic return and standard deviation are reported.\footnote{If the denoising algorithm reports poor agent performance with feature-dependent noise rather than uniform noise, then it is harder to detect.} We use \textbf{RIME}~\citep{Cheng2024RIME} as a baseline, as it is the current state-of-the-art method in PbRL to detect and filter uniform random noise over preference labels.
 More details are shown in Appendix Section~\ref{app:exp_settings}.
+We also evaluated other PbRL algorithms such as SURF~\citep{DBLP:conf/iclr/ParkSSLAL22}, RUNE~\citep{liang2022reward}, PEBBLE~\citep{lee2021pebble} in Appendix.
+We did not benchmark TREND~\citep{huang2025trend} as no open-source code is available for replication.